Marco Allen Chapman: Murders of Cody and Chelbi Sharon

 Marksberry's youngest child, her son, Cody, 6, was awakened by the noise, and came into the bedroom during the attack, and told his mother he'd had a bad dream.
 Carolyn told Cody to return to bed and to turn on the light, so he would not be afraid.
 Cody, instead, went into Courtney Sharon's room, awakening his 10-year-old sister.
 According to Linda Tally Smith, Cody said, "I think Mom needs help.
 Mom's hurt."
 Courtney had already been awakened by her mother's cries for help.
 Courtney went into the hallway to find her younger brother Cody saying their mother was hurt.
 Courtney and Cody met Chapman coming out of the bedroom.
 He told them that their mother was hurt, and that they needed to call an ambulance.
 Chapman then attacked Courtney Sharon.
 He missed Courtney's throat, slashing her ear instead.
 Courtney Sharon fell to the floor and played dead.
 Courtney peeked and saw Chapman stab her brother Cody with a serrated-edged knife, and then saw Cody fall "to the ground."

 Chapman then went to Chelbi's room to kill her.
 Chelbi Sharon, 7, tried to fight him, but he slit her throat too.
-"Their throats were slashed and they bled to death," Detective Todd Harwood said.
+"Their throats were slashed and they bled to death," Kentucky State Police Detective Todd Harwood said.
 Both Cody Sharon, 6, and Chelbi Sharon, 7, had their throats slit, and they also had many stab wounds in their bodies.

 While still tied up on the bed, Carolyn Marksberry listened to the horror.
-"She could hear her kids screaming".
+"She could hear her kids screaming."

 Courtney told Cody she was going for help.
 Courtney grabbed Cody's hand and said, "I gotta go get help."
 Cody responded, "No, don't leave me."
 Courtney said, "I'll be there in a minute.
 I'll be back."
 Courtney ran out the back door to a neighbor's house.

 After killing Chelbi, Chapman had heard the back door bang, and came back out.
 That's when he saw that Courtney Sharon was gone.
 Chapman took more things out of the house, and then fled.

 When Chapman left, Carolyn Marksberry, in the nude, and bleeding badly, gnawed through her restraints, and jerked loose from the vacuum cord binding her to the bed.
 Carolyn crawled over Cody's slain body, and eventually made it to a neighbor's house.
 Carolyn crawled to the neighbor's porch, and used her head to bang on the door."

-"Neighbors told police they heard tires squealing near the Weldon Way residence about 5 a.m.".
+Neighbors told police they heard tires squealing near the Weldon Way residence about 5 a.m.
 The initial call was heard by Gallatin County's 911 dispatch at 6 a.m.
 Warsaw Police Chief Donnie Gould was the first officer on the scene.